-If you are approached by someone and you believe they may disclose a sexual assault to you, it's okay to stop them and make them aware of the options available to them.
+If you are approached by someone who falls under your direct line of supervision or your official capacity as DLA personnel and you believe they may disclose a sexual assault to you, it's okay to stop them and make them aware of the options available to them.
 For example, you can say the following:

 "Let me stop you for a moment.
 I want you to know I'm here for you and ready to listen if you need help, but I don't want you to lose any options that may be available to you by disclosing too much information to me at this time.
 If you think you might like to speak with the Sexual Assault Response Coordinator before we continue this discussion, I can put you in touch with him/her immediately.
-Just know that if you disclose a sexual assault to me, I may have to report that assault to a supervisor or law enforcement."
+Just know that if you disclose a sexual assault to me, I will have to report that assault to law enforcement."